hleclerc/asimd/README.md

-make isa                  # ... and at five x86 feature levels, plus two MSVC-path ones make matrix               # the (operation, type, ISA) compile map, 408 translation units make msvc                 # what the dispatch table is worth WITHOUT the compiler's vector types
+make isa                  # ... and at five x86 feature levels, plus two MSVC-path ones make matrix               # the (operation, type, ISA) compile map, 408 translation units make msvc                 # what the dispatch table is worth WITHOUT the compiler's vector types make bench                # timings for the cross-lane operations
 ```

+On Windows, `pwsh tests/run_msvc.ps1` does what `make isa` does, at MSVC's four `/arch:` levels.
+`.github/workflows/ci.yml` runs all of it — gcc and clang on Linux, MSVC on Windows.

 `make isa` is the one that matters when changing a backend: `make` alone builds for
 `-march=native`, so on a recent box the SSE2 and AVX paths — the ones most likely to rot — are